Subchapter G. SIMPLIFIED PROGRAM FOR SMALL

 Cross References

 This section cited in 25 Pa.
-Code § 245.523 (relating to aboveground storage tanks in underground vaults).
+Code § 245.613 (relating to monitoring standards).

 § 245.616.
 Inspection requirements.

-(d) In-service inspections must evaluate the following:
+(d) In-service inspections shall evaluate the following:

 (1) Containment areas.